meteor/meteor/README.md

 ## Developer Resources

 Get in touch!
-We love to hear from developers.
-You can contact us several ways:
+We'd love to hear what you think.
+You can get involved in several ways:

 * Google group for discussion: http://groups.google.com/group/skybreak-users
 * IRC: ```#skybreak``` on ```irc.freenode.net```